jewelsjacobs/jewelsjacobs.github.io/source/embed-video/index.markdown

 We are going to keep things super simple by embedding one YouTube Video into the site.

-YouTube gives you code to embed any video on its website into a webpage.
+YouTube gives you code to embed any video on it's website into a webpage.
 I grabbed some embed code and converted it into the jade syntax with that [handy HTML to Jade converter](http://html2jade.aaron-powell.com/).

 If you want to grab some different HTML embed code,